 We strongly encourage instructors interested in teaching online to have this process modeled for them.
 CETL offers grants to take online Quality Matters (QM) or Quality Online Learning and Teaching (QOLT) training.
 These are immersive experiences that help instructors appreciate what it’s like to be an online student.
 QM and QOLT are course development programs delivered online that will model an online experience for you and help you to design the elements necessary to deliver a quality course.
 For more information on these initiatives.
 Please contact CETL when you are ready to take a QOLT or QM workshop.

 People learn through pattern-recognition.
 Create a template of what you will want students to learn in each module and follow it.
 A consistent online experience keeps students from missing deadlines, ignoring content, and helps them manage their time.
-CETL has created a flexible Moodle template usable for both online and hybrid courses.
-The Moodle template is available for CETL's T.E.C.H. faculty.
+CETL has created a flexible Canvas template usable for both online and hybrid courses.
+The Canvas template is available for CETL's T.E.C.H. faculty.

 Are you addressing universal design for learning (UDL)?